‘a roar of warmth’

 Miranda Hart makes her West End debut as the infamous Miss Hannigan in a new production of the beloved Broadway musical Annie.
-Directed by Nikolai Foster, Annie plays at the Piccadilly Theatre from May 2017, for an extended London season.
+Directed by Nikolai Foster, Annie plays at the Piccadilly Theatre for an extended London season.

 Based on the comic strip Little Orphan Annie, the musical charts the journey of Annie as she goes from forgotten orphan to daughter of a billionaire.
 Set in 1930’s New York, during the Great Depression, Annie and her fellow orphans are forced to live a life of misery in the drunken Miss Hannigan’s demanding orphanage.

 Annie’s luck soon changes when she is picked to spend Christmas with the known billionaire, Oliver Warbucks.
 As Warbucks and his employees begin to fall in love with the feisty young girl, Miss Hannigan and her cronies hatch a plan to snatch her away and get some fortune of their own.